Skip to main content

 You should know

-Our next property revaluations will be carried out in 2024.
-We expect valuation notices to be sent to property owners towards the end of the year.
+Our next property revaluations are now in progress.
+We expect to send valuation notices to property owners in 2025.

 We will use the new property values to assess your rates from July 2025.